Albmartinez13/python-ml-lab/README.md

 # Python + Machine Learning for CyberSecurity

-This repository containts my learning projects to strengthen Python, software engineering, and machine learning skills - focused on cybersecurity use cases
+This repository contains my learning projects to strengthen Python, software engineering, and machine learning skills - focused on cybersecurity use cases.

+Adding more lines